 Well, despite the above, I would still say yes.

-A huge part of the #BalancedForBetter movement is about celebrating our wins thus far, and Singapore has done relatively well at closing the gap on gender inequality.
+A huge part of the #BreaktheBias movement is paving the way for gender equality, and Singapore has done relatively well at closing the gap.

 For one thing, Halimah Yacob was elected as president in 2017 – making headlines as Singapore’s first female head of state, speaking leaps and bounds of our progress.
-The 9% gender pay gap is also seeing vast improvements year on year.
+The gender pay gap is also seeing vast improvements year on year.
 If anything, it’s safe to say, we’re moving in the right direction.

 So yes, I genuinely believe that we are taking baby steps towards a more gender-balanced society.
 And until then, I will go ahead and enjoy accelerated rewards on my ladies’ credit cards and free drinks on ladies night.